shahidhk/pangaea/README.md

 - Put files in a directory as in the [example](https://github.com/hasura/kubetemplate/tree/master/example).
 Edit the `.kubetemplate` file to include the filename of the JSON you downloaded.
 - In that directory, run `kubet` to generate the compiled `secret.yaml`
 - `kubectl create -f secret.yaml --namespace=kube-system`
-- Run the gcr-docker-credentials commponent
+- Run the gcr-docker-credentials component
 - `kubectl create -f pangaea/components/gcr-docker-credentials`

 #### Logging and Monitoring